abossard/architecture-center/docs/checklist/dev-ops.md

 # DevOps Checklist

-DevOps is the integration of development, quality assurance, and IT operations into a unified culture and set of processes for delivering software.
+[DevOps][what-is-devops] is the integration of development, quality assurance, and IT operations into a unified culture and set of processes for delivering software.
 Use this checklist as a starting point to assess your DevOps culture and process.

 ## Culture

 **Ensure business alignment across organizations and teams.** Conflicts over resources, purpose, goals, and priorities within an organization can be a risk to successful operations.
-Ensure that the business, development, and operations teams are all aligned, so that a DevOps culture of collaboration and accountability can thrive.
+Ensure that the business, development, and operations teams are all aligned.

 **Ensure the entire team understands the software lifecycle.** Your team needs to understand the overall lifecycle of the application, and which part of the lifecycle the application is currently in.
 This helps all team members to know what they should be doing now, and what they should be planning and preparing for in the future.